csvspecs/csv-meta/README.md

 Staatliches Hofbräuhaus München,          München,   Hofbräu Oktoberfestbier, 6.3%
 ```

+Note: If you don't speficy a data type (the default is String).
-Note: You can add optional fields as you like to the meta data block.
+You can add optional fields as you like to the meta data block.